mocklis/mocklis.docs/source/introduction/index.rst

 solution or in third party packages.

-When mocking out method calls, all arguments are combined into a named value tuple (unless that's exactly one in which case that is used), which means that we get intellisens for using those parameters as well.
+When mocking out method calls, all arguments are combined into a named value tuple (unless that's exactly one in which case that is used), which means that we get intellisense for using those parameters as well.

 .. image:: Intellisense2.png

 Used as dependencies
 ====================

-Since Mocklis classes implement interfaces explicitly, we don't risk a name clash with the Mock Properties (and indeed if possible, the Mock
-Properties will be given the same name as the interface member it's paired with), and we can use the Mock instance directly wherever the interface is expected.
+Since `Mocklis classes` implement interfaces explicitly, we don't risk a name clash with the `mock properties` (and indeed if possible, the `mock properties` will be given the same name as the interface member it's paired with), and we can use the `Mocklis class` instance directly wherever the interface is expected.

-Mocklis classes can also implement more than one interface in cases where the component it acts as a stand-in for would implement more than one interface.
-Common cases include where a class would implement a service interface and `IDispose`, or an interface with property accessors and `INotifyPropertyChanged`.
-If you need to mock out an enumerable, your Mocklis class can mock both `IEnumerable<T>` and `IEnumerator<T>` at the same time.
+`Mocklis classes` can also implement more than one interface in cases where the component it acts as a stand-in for would implement more than one interface.
+Common cases include where a class would implement a service interface and ``IDispose``, or an interface with property accessors and ``INotifyPropertyChanged``.
+If you need to mock out an enumerable, your `Mocklis class` can mock both ``IEnumerable<T>`` and ``IEnumerator<T>`` at the same time.

-However, this also means that Mocklis classes can not derive from an existing class and create mocks for virtual members of such a class.
+However, this also means that `Mocklis classes` can not create mocks for virtual members of an (abstract) base class, as these can not be explicitly implemented.

 Verify interactions
 ===================